thisago/seamlesserver/readme.md

 This template implements a basic fullstack system seamless connected between backend and frontend.

-The backend renders the **exactly** same page as backend, using same model!
+The backend renders the **exactly** same page as backend, using **exactly** same model!

-The page switching is made by Javascript, with `History.pushState`, so you can use the whole site without Javascript or browse with the speed of a SPA website
+The page switching is made by Javascript, changing url adding to history with `history.pushState`.
+So you can browse with the speed of a SPA website or you can use the whole site without Javascript, thanks to SSR.

 ## Stack (ProNoK?)